learning management system, mooc, online learning, virtual learning environment

 5. Know that active learner participation is crucial

 Active learner participation is important in most forms of modern education.
-From the description above, however, it is clear that the course is
+From the description above, however, it is clear that the course is built upon the learners’ participation, and their construction of information.
+Because there is no set knowledge base, if the learners do not contribute, there will be nothing to learn.

 Unlike traditional online participation, as discussed in Item 3 above, much of this participation will happen away from the LMS.
 (For example, it is quite possible that a learner’s blog, or video on YouTube becomes a focus for comments, and might be the chief resource for a component of the course).